Should You Become a Network Technician? 8 Things to Consider

 Speaking of competition for top jobs...have you researched demand for computer networking specialists?
 This is an important point to consider before you decide to become a network technician and invest in training.

 Fortunately, the latest job market research is positive for network technicians and IT support professionals.
-The Government of Canada Job Bank gives this occupation three or four (out of five) stars for employment growth in most areas of the country.
+The Government of Canada Job Bank gives this occupation four or five (out of five) stars for employment growth in Saskatchewan, Manitoba, Quebec, and Nova Scotia, with a three-star rating in most other areas of the country.

 6. What salary can you expect?